zareef8/-Group_J_PARKING_LOT_MANGEMENT_SYSTEM/README.md

 # Assumptions #
 * The program will be used for a parking lot that can hold 100 vechicles
-* The program will be used for parking lots with a parking fare of
+* The program will be used for parking lots with a parking fare of 10 dollars per hour
-* The system time will always be accurate
+* The system time will always be accurate which is directly taken only from the system.
 * There is no force shutdown of the program
 * Customers and admins are entering the correct information where they are required to.

 # License